Applicants

 Once all examples have been validated, the assessment stage begins and involves assessors from the regulator who review all of the competency examples and validator comments.

 All individuals taking part in an application (the applicant, validators, and assessors) are required to rate each competency example on a six point rating scale (0-5).
 Validators will also be asked additional feedback questions based on their professional relationship with the applicant.
-For a preview of some of the questions validators are asked, please the Frequently Asked Questions page.
+For more information, please refer to the Engineering Competency Assessment Guide for Validators and Assessors.

 Please check with the regulator to which you are applying for regulator-specific requirements.